The best climbing walls in London

 London’s best bike shops

-Whether you want to get fit, try a new way of commuting or upgrade your bike with a new set of wheels, there’s a growing number of independent bike shops in London that can hook you up – from fixing that custom two-wheeler to teaching you how to do it yourself.
-And when you've got your shiny new bike, treat yourself to a coffee at one of London's best bicycle cafes.
-Here are some of our favourite bike specialists.
+Londoners love cycling.
+More than 150,000 of us pass through central London on two wheels each day, which means that there are an awful lot of bikes knocking around in this city, and by extension an awful lot of lovely London bike shops out there too.
+Whether you want to try a new way of commuting, take your trusty old fixie for a service or upgrade with a swish new set of wheels, these brilliant independent bike shops in London can hook you up – from fixing that custom two-wheeler to teaching you how to do it yourself.
+And when you’ve bagged yourself a shiny new bike, treat yourself to a coffee at one of London’s best bicycle cafes.
+RECOMMENDED: Nine dreamy bike rides in and around London

 Erykah Badu: ‘People see me as the head weird girl’